Business Tax Registration FAQs

 Anyone making sales of tangible personal property and services such as telephone, room rental, fitness club and movie/theatre shows are taxable unless there is a specific statutory exemption.

 If you are 100% wholesale, you are not required to register for a retail sales tax license.
-When you purchase tangible personal property to be resold to a retailer, you will need to provide the seller with your completed Missouri Form 149, Sales/Use Tax Exemption Ceritificate.
-If you are the seller, you will need to collect the form 149 from the purchaser.
+When you purchase tangible personal property to be resold to a retailer, you will need to provide the seller with your completed Missouri Form 149, Sales/Use Tax Exemption Certificate.
+If you are the seller, you will need to collect the Form 149 from the purchaser.